bgopikrishna/gopikrishna.dev/src/blog/using-the-node-js-cluster-module.md

 #### Without Cluster Module

-Let create two files, First one `without-cluster.js` which doesn't use cluster module.
+Let create two files, First one `without-cluster.js` which doesn't use the cluster module.

 ```javascript
 //without-cluster.js